Want to make your own homemade milk kefir from a direct-set powdered kefir starter?

 Boiling kills the microorganisms in the milk.
 Thus, the added culture will have the best chance to colonize the medium easily.

-You can inoculate milk from kefir, however your culture will gradually lose its robustness and therefore its ability to ferment.
-We do not recommend reseeding more than twice.
+You can inoculate milk from a previous batch kefir, however your culture will gradually lose its robustness and therefore its ability to ferment.
+We do not recommend inoculating with a previous ferment more than twice.